Friuli-Venezia Giulia: History

+Under the enlightened government and policies set by the Austrian Empire and continued by the Austrian-Hungarian Empire in the 18th and 19th centuries, Trieste flourished, reaching an extraordinary economic development as the main harbor of the Habsburg empire.
+The Third Italian War of Independence led to the annexation of Lombardy-Venetia, including Friuli, to the Kingdom of Italy, while the Littoral remained in Austrian hands.

 During the First World War, the region was a prominent theatre for military operations and suffered serious damage and loss of lives.
-After the war, these borderlands were united within the Kingdom of Italy, although Venezia Giulia's borders were the subject of an international dispute.
+After the war, the former Littoral was annexed by Italy in the 1920 Treaty of Rapallo, although Venezia Giulia's borders were the subject of an international dispute.

 The Second World War led to the creation of the Anglo-American Administration in Trieste until the border was defined in the 1954 Memorandum of London.
-After Trieste was reassigned to Italy, the Autonomous Region of Friuli Venezia Giulia was finally established.
+After Trieste was reassigned to Italy, the Autonomous Region of Friuli-Venezia Giulia was finally established.

 The region's name was Friuli-Venezia Giulia (hyphenated) until 2001, when the official spelling Friuli Venezia Giulia (without hyphen) was adopted following the modification of Article No.116 of the Italian Constitution.
 The term "Venezia Giulia" was coined by Graziadio Isaia Ascoli.